 Japanese Set of 4 Saws

 For all the American readers out there, this Japanese saw set from Garrett Wade is one of the best you can buy.
 It’s a cut above the “beginner’s” saws on the rest of the list, although it does have a slightly higher price tag.

-This set comes with a 9.5″ ryoba, a 7″ dozuki, a 6″ flush cut saw, and a small detail trim saw.
+This set comes with a 9.5-inch ryoba, a 7-inch dozuki, a 6-inch flush cut saw, and a small detail trim saw.
 While all of the tools can perform well, the detail trim saw is the real game changer for small model work.

-Each of these saws is available individually, which might be a better option for those on a budget.
-Still it’s one of the best Japanese saw sets you’ll find on the market.
+Each of these saws is available individually, but at that point I’d probably recommend buying the options I’ve outlined below instead.
+Still, it’s one of the best Japanese saw sets you’ll find on the market.

 Best dozuki saws

 One of the most useful (and common) Japanese saws is the dozuki.
 It’s great for all kinds of joinery work, with a razor-thin blade that’s superior to western backsaws in many ways.

 Dozuki saws are the perfect Japanese saws for dovetails.
 With a thin kerf and a rigid spine, it’s fast and easy to saw to your line.
 They also leave a very clean cut!

 If you just want to try Japanese pull saws as a supplement to what you’ve already got, a dozuki is a great place to start.
 They’re exceptionally easy to use, so no matter what your skill level is it should slot right into your workflow!